oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Tacitus’s Arminius is also a competent leader; he combats Rome’s superior numbers with brilliant tactics, such as directing his forces to divert the streams and rivers to terraform the terrain into marshlands.[^13]
 Bogged down in unfamiliar conditions, the legionaries fall victim to the Germani.
 Above all, Tacitus’s Arminius possesses *virtus*, a concept usually reserved for Romans.
-Usually defined as exhibiting valour on the battlefield, Arminius proves his *virtus* in combat as illustrated when Germanicus confronts Arminius’s army:
+Usually defined as exhibiting valor on the battlefield, Arminius proves his *virtus* in combat as illustrated when Germanicus confronts Arminius’s army:

 >“[The] Cherusci were being pushed from the hills — among them the unmistakable figure of Arminius, striking, shouting, bleeding, in his effort to maintain the struggle.”[^14]